alexmilowski/littleflow/README.md

 state of the workflow is stored in a few simply vectors.
 This allows a simple stateless library to executed a workflow once those vectors are restored from storage.

+## Deployment

+Littleflow is integrated with Redis and Kubernetes for distributed execution.
+See [deployment](deployment) for more information.